Top Lesbian Christmas Movies to watch this Holiday Season

 Kristen Stewart and Mackenzie Davis in Happiest Season

 The story follows Harper (Mackenzie Davis) as she invites her girlfriend Abby (Kirsten Stewart) to her family’s Christmas for the first time.
 Whilst Abby initially sees this as a perfect opportunity to get to know Harper’s family and puts plans in place to propose, Harper fills her in on one slight issue: she’s not out to her family and they must pretend to be friends for the entirety of the trip.
-What could possibly go wrong?
+What could go wrong?
 We loved the characters and the relatable story, especially Harper and Abby trying to find some alone time in amongst the family Christmas.
 The script is filled with great jokes and (spoiler alert) there is a super Christmassy happy ending.

-Small mention for Aubrey Plaza for a perfect performance as Riley, ‘the one that got away’.
+A small mention for Aubrey Plaza for a perfect performance as Riley, ‘the one that got away’.
 Swoon.

 Stream on Prime.

-Under the Christmas Tree
+2. Under the Christmas Tree

 Lesbian Christmas Movies

-Under the Christmas Tree’s Charlie and Alma
+Under the Christmas Tree Charlie and Alma

 The film follows workaholic and marketing executive Alma (Elise Bauman) as she meets Charlie (Tattiawna Jones).
 Alma is on the hunt for the perfect Christmas tree for the Maine Governor’s Holiday Celebration, which happens to be, wait for it, in Alma’s backyard.
 Gasp.
-Of course all isn’t totally plain sailing for the pair at the start of the movie as their two worlds collide, but soon both characters are looking pretty lovingly towards each other… We’ll let you enjoy the rest.
+Of course, all isn’t plain sailing for the pair at the start of the movie as their two worlds collide, but soon both characters are looking pretty lovingly towards each other… We’ll let you enjoy the rest.

 Stream on Prime